albertcbraun/CMS50FW/README.md

 The basic steps for using the cms50fwlib are:

 Implement a custom [CMS50FWConnectionListener](https://github.com/albertcbraun/CMS50FW/blob/master/cms50fwlib/src/main/java/com/albertcbraun/cms50fwlib/CMS50FWConnectionListener.java) instance for your app Activity or Fragment.
 (An example of this is found in the test app project.)

-Get an instance of the [CMS50FWBluetoothConnectionManager](https://github.com/albertcbraun/CMS50FW/blob/master/cms50fwlib/src/main/java/com/albertcbraun/cms50fwlib/CMS50FWBluetoothConnectionManager.java):
+Now, obtain an instance of the [CMS50FWBluetoothConnectionManager](https://github.com/albertcbraun/CMS50FW/blob/master/cms50fwlib/src/main/java/com/albertcbraun/cms50fwlib/CMS50FWBluetoothConnectionManager.java):
 ````
 cms50FWBluetoothConnectionManager = new CMS50FWBluetoothConnectionManager("SpO202");
 ````

 Call setCMS50FWConnectionListener on the CMS50FWBluetoothConnectionManager instance, feeding in your custom implementation of CMS50FWConnectionListener:
 ````
 cms50FWBluetoothConnectionManager.setCMS50FWConnectionListener(cms50fwCallbacks);
 ````

+At this point, you should have your Contec CMS50FW turned on and the 'wireless' setting should also be set to 'on'.

-Call connect on the cms50FWBluetoothConnectionManager, feeding it an instance of [an Android Context object](http://developer.android.com/reference/android/content/Context.html):
+Once that is done, call connect on the cms50FWBluetoothConnectionManager, feeding it an instance of [an Android Context object](http://developer.android.com/reference/android/content/Context.html):
 ````
 cms50FWBluetoothConnectionManager.connect(aContextObject)
 ````

-At this point, there will be a delay.
-But if the connection succeeds, you will be called back on your implementation of the method cms50FWBluetoothConnectionManager.onConnectionEstablished.
+At this point, there will be a delay while the Bluetooth "machinery" on your Android device carries out discovery and tries to find the CMS50FW.
+Should be 10 seconds or less.
+If the connection succeeds, you will be called back on your implementation of the method cms50FWBluetoothConnectionManager.onConnectionEstablished.
 At that point, you should be able to call startData on the cms50FWBluetoothConnectionManager:
 ````
 cms50FWBluetoothConnectionManager.startData()
 ````
-and start being called back about 60 times per second on your implementation of the method CMS50FWConnectionListener.onDataFrameArrived.
-Each call of this method gives you a [DataFrame](https://github.com/albertcbraun/CMS50FW/blob/master/cms50fwlib/src/main/java/com/albertcbraun/cms50fwlib/DataFrame.java) object.
+and see callbacks about 60 times per second on your implementation of the method CMS50FWConnectionListener.onDataFrameArrived.
+The library feeds onDataFrameArrived a [DataFrame](https://github.com/albertcbraun/CMS50FW/blob/master/cms50fwlib/src/main/java/com/albertcbraun/cms50fwlib/DataFrame.java) object each time.